 Without a headphone amp, the sound coming from your computer’s or smartphone’s audio jack simply isn’t very good.
 It’s flat and grainy and doesn’t deliver the expansive soundstage that higher-resolution music files promise.
 A good headphone amp with a built-in digital-to-analog converter (DAC) can change that.
 Also, because the audio is more accurate and less harsh on your ears, you can listen to music longer.
 It’s a win-win.

-If you look online, you’ll find some great and expensive DACs, like the McIntosh MHA150 ($4,500), but there are also good options for $200 or less.
+If you look online, you’ll find some great and expensive DACs, but there are also good options for $200 or less.
 These are the ones that we recommend.

 IFI Nano iDSD Black Label